-If you’re like me—and most people I know—you probably feel like you run through your day.
-When you get finished with your day’s work, whatever that is for you, wouldn’t it be nice to be able to walk through the door into your home (or stop doing the “work” part of your day if you work at home) and exhale?
+If you’re like many people I know, you may often feel as if you’re running through life.
+When you complete your day’s activities—whether that’s employment, caring for others, volunteerism, or spending time with family and friends—wouldn’t it be nice to walk through the door into your home (or stop doing the “work” part of your day if you work from home) and fully exhale?

-For a long time, I’ve recognized that home should be the place where you feel serene, calm, relaxed, and at peace.
-It doesn’t matter if your home is a 750 square foot apartment or a 5000 square foot colonial on a hill.
+Home should be the place where you feel serene, calm, relaxed, and at peace.
+It doesn’t matter if your residence is a 750 square foot walk-up apartment or an 8000 square foot luxury colonial on a hill.
 Really….it doesn’t.
 What’s important is creating a place you love being in.
-Obviously, for each of us, that’s going to look different, and that’s wonderful!
-Just like we all think differently, view things differently, and process differently, our ideal home will be different.
+For each of us, that’s going to look different, and that’s wonderful because we view and process life from distinct perspectives.

-Start by giving yourself the luxury of taking 15 minutes and sitting down with a piece of paper and pen (or your smartphone, iPad, Mac, or the kids’ construction paper if that’s all you can get your hands on and write down whatever comes to mind when you think about your ideal home, inside the place you’re already living.
+To create a home that feeds you instead of depleting you, we’ll take it step-by-step.
+Start by taking fifteen minutes, sitting down with a notebook and pen (or smartphone, iPad, Mac, or the kids’ construction paper if that’s all you can find), and write down everything that comes to mind as you imagine your home ideal in the place you’re currently live in.

-it’s easy for most of us to make an extensive wish list of what we’d love to have if we were able to move.
-What I’m talking about is, what would make your existing home more serene, a place you want to be?
-It may be something like “less stuff to clean,” “more flowers,” or “a place to read.”
+What would make your existing home more serene, a place you truly want to be in?
+Maybe: “less stuff to clean,” “more flowers,” or “a place to read.”
 The sky’s the limit on your list.
-Some of the items may be next to impossible, but if you don’t know what you need, it’s unlikely you’ll make it happen.
+Some may not be readily attainable (or next to impossible), but until you understand what would bring you joy, it’s unlikely you’ll make it happen.
 This first step is just a “jumping-off point” to the discussions we’re going to have.